Journalism Education: My Unfinished Business

 And on a good day, maybe not.

-9 thoughts on “Journalism Education: My Unfinished Business
+10 responses to “Journalism Education: My Unfinished Business”

 1. This is a fascinating story.
 I hope you still don’t believe you aided in his death, because it all just seemed like bad timing.
 I love when journalists have a reason for their passion.
 It’s a sad story…but also somehow inspiring.